 Full time employees will receive 8 hours on an established holiday.
 Part time employees will receive a set number of hours established for their entire department and may vary depending on the position.
-These hours are determined by the Department Director and are based on normally scheduled hours for that day in which the established holiday falls.
-The Head Start Director will determine these hours prior to the start of the fiscal year and disseminate this information to their employees.
+These hours are determined by the Department Director and specific to each department are based on normally scheduled hours for that day in which the established holiday falls.
+Each The Department Director will determine these hours prior to the start of the fiscal year and disseminate this information to their employees.
 If an official holiday falls within your scheduled vacation, you will be granted the holiday and not charged for a day of vacation.